 2) Move through the tutorial.
-Click on the Next arrow to move forward.
-Click on the Previous arrow to review earlier page
+Click on Next or Previous arrow to move through the tutorial.

 3) Answer the questions along the way.

-4) Maximize your screen to fully see the tutorial.
+4) Resize your screen to fully see the tutorial.
 Watch for scroll bars and use them to see all information.

 5) If you are working off campus you will need to sign in with your student ID and PIN to complete this tutorial.